-- 4.1.1 If attempts to resolve an issue informally are unsuccessful, or if the issue is regarded as serious and the informal approach would be inappropriate, the member of staff should raise the matter formally in writing by completing the attached Complaint Form in Appendix 1 without unreasonable delay, to HR.
-The written notification, which can be delivered electronically, should clearly detail the following: - the nature of the complaint,

-- all relevant facts, - provide details of attempts to resolve it locally (if appropriate), - specify the proposed resolution that the member of staff is seeking and - include any supporting documentation that the member of staff wishes to be considered as part of the case.
-Supporting documentation should be concise and relevant to the specific issues raised. - 4.1.2 HR will acknowledge receipt of the complaint, and confirm in writing, normally within five working days of receiving the complaint the date, time and place for a hearing to take place, unless any of the circumstances in the following paragraph apply. - 4.1.3 On receipt of the complaint, HR or the Line Manager may suggest a further attempt is made to seek an informal resolution if, in their opinion, the informal process has not been exhausted or there may be an alternative resolution.
+- 4.1.1 If attempts to resolve an issue informally are unsuccessful, or if the issue is regarded as serious and the informal approach would be inappropriate, the member of staff should raise the matter formally in writing by completing the attached Complaint Form in Appendix 1 without unreasonable delay, to People Services.
+The written notification, which can be delivered electronically, should clearly detail the following: - the nature of the complaint, - all relevant facts, - provide details of attempts to resolve it locally (if appropriate), - specify the proposed resolution that the member of staff is seeking and - include any supporting documentation that the member of staff wishes to be considered as part of the case.
+Supporting documentation should be concise and relevant to the specific issues raised. - 4.1.2 People Services will acknowledge receipt of the complaint, and confirm in writing, normally within five working days of receiving the complaint the date, time and place for a hearing to take place, unless any of the circumstances in the following paragraph apply. - 4.1.3 On receipt of the complaint, People Services or the Line Manager may suggest a further attempt is made to seek an informal resolution if, in their opinion, the informal process has not been exhausted or there may be an alternative resolution.
 It may also be necessary to request further information or clarification of the papers at this stage before confirming the arrangements for the hearing. - 4.1.4 All paperwork (including the complaint form, any additional information and any response from the other party/ parties) will normally be submitted 10 days prior to the hearing and will be circulated to all parties 5 working days before the hearing.
-Normally, written information which is not provided to the panel in advance of the hearing may not be considered. - 4.1.5 A panel of 3 individuals (as detailed in Section 6) will be set up and supported by an HR representative.
+Normally, written information which is not provided to the panel in advance of the hearing may not be considered. - 4.1.5 A panel of 3 individuals (as detailed in Section 6) will be set up and supported by a People Services representative.
 All cases will go straight to the panel who will consider the complaint.
-Occasionally, the panel may decide that there is a requirement to carry out a formal investigation into the complaint i.e. in complex/ sensitive cases.
-The investigation procedure should then be invoked see link www.gcu.ac.uk/hr policies/investigation process - 4.1.6 At the hearing, the member of staff raising the complaint will have an opportunity to explain their concern and say how they recommend it should be resolved. - 4.1.7 Where a complaint has been raised against another member of staff, they will be provided with details of the complaint and will be invited to respond.
-To explain or respond to the complaint both parties may bring forward any witnesses to the hearing and provide documentary evidence if required and as appropriate.This will usually involve attending the hearing in order to allow the position of both parties to be explored openly with the panel and to avoid the requirement for a succession of to be explored openly with the panel and to avoid the requirement for a succession of individual meetings.
+Occasionally, the panel may decide that there is a requirement to carry out a formal investigation into the complaint i.e. in complex/sensitive cases.
+The investigation procedure should then be invoked. - 4.1.6 At the hearing, the member of staff raising the complaint will have an opportunity to explain their concern and say how they recommend it should be resolved. - 4.1.7 Where a complaint has been raised against another member of staff, they will be provided with details of the complaint and will be invited to respond.
+To explain or respond to the complaint both parties may bring forward any witnesses to the hearing and provide documentary evidence if required and as appropriate. - This will usually involve attending the hearing in order to allow the position of both parties to be explored openly with the panel and to avoid the requirement for a succession of individual meetings.
 The complainant will be informed of this and if uncomfortable with this approach, for example in sensitive claims of bullying, harassment or discrimination, then separate meetings may be arranged.